GoodiesHQ/bipkey/README.md

 Some key types (P-521, Ed25519, RSA-8192) come with a warning: **\_\_\_\_\_\_\_ may have performance or compatibility implications.
 Ensure your environment supports it adequately.**

+## Key Passwords:
+You can optionally supply `--password/-p "<password>"` to encrypt the PKCS8 key.
+Note that this encryption is inherently non-deterministic.
+Encrypting the same key with the same password will result in different values for the final encrypted key, but the underlying key remains identical.
+This password is **only** used for PKCS8 encryption at rest and is not used during key derivation or generation.
+Therefore, unlike the mnemonic or salt, the PKCS8 password is not required to be used during key restoration.

 ## Key Generation:

     NAME: